polymorphic92/PD-workflow/PITCHME.md

 ---

 ### Tying it Altogether
-Case :  When I write perl code I want to automatically lint (perltidy / perlcritic) the file(s) I was editing
+Case :  Write perl code and automatically lint (perltidy / perlcritic) the file(s)

-  - first phase  : Create a git pre-commit hook that automatically runs perltidy and perlcritic before code is committed
+  - First step  : Create a git pre-commit hook that automatically runs perltidy and perlcritic before code is committed
-  - second phase : Run perltidy and perlcritic in a container (similar bamboo) |
+  - second step : Run perltidy and perlcritic in a container (similar bamboo) |
-  - Third phase  : Replace hook with a text editor plugin that runs a container( perltidy and perlcritic) on saved |
+  - Third step  : Replace hook with a text editor plugin that runs a container( perltidy and perlcritic) on saved |

 Note: